-A premium two-person backpacking tent can cost upwards of $500, but not everyone needs best-in-class performance.
+A premium two-person backpacking tent can cost upwards of $700, but not everyone needs best-in-class performance.
 Casual weekenders and those just dipping their toes into backpacking can save a lot of money with a budget design.
-These tents are often heavier and less engineered than top-shelf models, but they’re nevertheless well-built and will keep you protected in a storm.
-REI Co-op dominates the value scene, but our list also includes tents from brands like Nemo, MSR, Big Agnes, The North Face, and more.
-Below are the best budget backpacking tents of 2023.
-For additional information, see the comparison table and buying advice below the picks.
+These tents are often heavier and less engineered than top-shelf models, but they’re nevertheless well built and will keep you protected in a storm.
+REI Co-op dominates the value scene, but our list also includes tents from brands like Nemo, Coleman, Big Agnes, Kelty, and more.
+Below are the best budget backpacking tents of 2024.
+For additional information, see the comparison table and buying advice below the picks, along with details about our testing process.

 Our Team's Budget Backpacking Tent Picks